 The Colosseum, Rome

 The Amphitheatre was built almost 2,000 years ago and took many years to build.
-The Vespasian empire began construction and it was finished during the reign of the emperor Titus.
+The Vespasian empire began construction, and it was finished during the reign of the emperor Titus.
 The ruins of the colosseum are illuminated at night, making them look stunning.
-Rome itself is a very busy city with so many remarkable attractions that it can be hard to see all of them during one trip.

 Angkor Wat, Cambodia

-It was unclear why the Angkor empire fell apart for a long time, but historians think that drought and very strong monsoon rains caused so much damage that it eventually lead to the abandonment of the site.
+It was unclear why the Angkor empire fell apart for a long time, but historians think that drought and very strong monsoon rains caused so much damage that eventually led to the site’s abandonment.

 Niagara Falls, Canada

-When it comes to waterfalls, there aren’t many that can match the Niagara Falls in Canada.
+When it comes to waterfalls, there aren’t many that can match the Niagara Falls that straddle between New York state and Canada.
 The falls are 170 ft.
-(52 m) high and the depth of the water at the foot of the falls is the same height as the falls themselves.
+(52 m) high, and the depth of the water at the foot of the falls is the same height as the falls themselves.
 You won’t get a shortage of spectacular pictures here.

 The Great Wall of China, China